 Increasing percentages of professionals comprise the growing ranks of self-employed workers in Canada.
 That country defines its on-demand economy as those who earn a living from ride-sharing, peer-to-peer rental, project-based job platforms and online retail platforms.
 Whether you drive for Lyft, rent your place through VRBO, create PowerPoints for investor pitches or sell on Etsy, you're counted as a freelance worker.

-Why the trend, and why now
+Why this trend, and why now

 In Canada as in the U.S., traditional jobs are harder to come by now than they were for previous generations.
 Due in part to the fact that most new jobs created in the past year were part-time, the on-demand economy is becoming a major economic engine on its own.
 Another factor: the shift away from defined-benefit pension plans has left many retirees turning to self-employment as a way to supplement.